FontysVenlo/PRJ4-iOS-Doc/README.md

 ### Create the simple GUI
 The first step is to create a new iOS single view app.
+Be sure to select *Include Unit Tests*.
-Select the *Most ain.storyboard* and add a button labelled *Get/Employees*.
+Select the *Main.storyboard* and add a button labelled *Get/Employees*.
 Do this via the *+* sign which is located at the top right of the window.
 Open the assistant editor via the menu *Editor -> Assistant*.
 Control drag the button to the *ViewController.swift* file just beneath the class declaration.
 Configure *Connection: Action, name: getEmployees, type: UIButton*.
 This defines the *IBAction getEmployees()* which will be called whenever the button is pressed.
 Inside the function body add *testGetEmployees()*.
 The only thing *getEmployees()* does is call the yet to be defined function *testGetEmployees()*.